i-break-codes/Awesome_APIs/README.md

 + [GitLab](https://docs.gitlab.com/ee/api/README.html) - Automate GitLab via a simple and powerful API.
 + [Google Play Developer](https://developers.google.com/android-publisher/) - The Google Play Developer API allows you to perform a number of publishing and app-management tasks.
 + [IPInfo.io](https://ipinfo.io/developers) - Use the ipinfo.io IP lookup API to quickly and simply integrate IP geolocation into your script or website.
++ [JSONBin.io](https://jsonbin.io) - JSONBin.io is a free JSON Storage & a JSON Hosting service which is ideal for Web and Mobile apps, and also for JSON Mocking.
 + [Laravel China](https://laravel-china.org/topics/3097) - Access to API of https://laravel-china.org/ .(**Missing English Docs**)
 + [MAC Address Vendor Lookup](https://macaddress.io/api-documentation) - Retrieve vendor details and other information regarding a given MAC address or an OUI.
 + [openHAB](https://github.com/openhab/openhab1-addons/wiki/REST-API) - The REST API of openHAB serves different purposes.
 It can be used to integrate openHAB with other systems as it allows read access to items and item states as well as status updates or the sending of commands for items.
 Furthermore, it gives access to the sitemaps, so that it is the interface to be used by remote user interfaces (e.g. fat clients or fully Javascript based web clients).